Local Academy Board Information

 I love exploring new places and cultures, running, hiking, cooking, writing poetry, and spending quality time with friends and family.

-My name is Samantha Goode and I am the new Deputy Headteacher here at St Michael’s CE Primary School.
+My name is Samantha Goode and I am the Deputy Headteacher here at St Michael’s CE Primary School.

 I have many years of experience as a teacher, in both Primary and Secondary schools across the city; most recently being an Assistant Headteacher and leading a change of programme in Maths across the whole school.